 I ended up becoming a doormat.
 Loving this way had come at the cost of my self-respect.

 Today, unconditional love is something that I fully believe in.
 It’s also something that I don’t believe in at all.

 As a kid, I struggled with love in general.
 The people who genuinely and unconditionally loved me, I took for granted.
-And those that put conditions around their love for me at an age where conditions were more damaging than emotionally educational… I did everything I could to please and appease.
-This pedestaled them and left my five-year-old self alone at the bottom, without a ladder.
+And the ones that put conditions around their love for me at an age where conditions were more damaging than educational… I did everything I could to please and appease.
+This pedestaled them and left my five-year-old self alone at the bottom; without a ladder.

 In my little mind, unconditionally loving them, obeying the rules, and staying in line seemed to be the only ladder available.
 While their intentions were good and they did love me, these adults subconsciously engaged in a codependent relationship with me, the child.
-I was dependent on extracting a drop of their love, validation, and approval from the empty well that their conditions had run dry.
-I believe that they were dependent on the image that my obedience painted of them to others, as well as on my unconditional love, to invalidate their own perceived unlovable inadequacies from when they were young.
+I was dependent on getting a crumb of their love, validation, and approval for my emotional survival.
+They were dependent on the image that my obedience painted of them to others.
+They were also dependent on my unconditional love to invalidate their own perceived unlovable inadequacies from when they were young.

 As I got older, this “unconditional love ladder” that never seemed to be tall enough, found it’s way into my romantic relationships and friendships.